 By utilizing cell type-specific RNA and protein markers, we are working on the following themes in order to develop technologies that control molecular mechanisms specific to target cells and apply them to medical research.

 1. Construction of artificial RNA systems which detect intracellular information and regulate cell-fate.

 2. Development of RNA switch technologies that safely and precisely identify and recognize the target cells.

 3. Construction of RNP nanostructures functioning in cells and realizing RNP spatiotemporal control.

 In addition, we are engaging in the following themes in order to elucidate and control the molecular systems in the cell controlled by RNA and RNP.

-(2-B) Development of new technologies for comprehensive analysis of RNA-protein interaction.
+5. Development of new technologies for the comprehensive analysis of RNA-protein interaction.

-In our group, each graduate student will work on original research theme and acquire the skills and knowledge of synthetic biology, molecular biology, cell engineering.
+In our group, each graduate student will work on original research themes and acquire skills and knowledge of synthetic biology, molecular biology, and cell engineering.